“GET OUT!!! GET OUT!!!”

 Let’s Just “Get” this “Out” There

 The plot revolves around a twenty-something black man in a relationship with a white woman.
 She claims he’s the first black man she had ever dated.
 “Gosh, Chris!
+You’re so black!
 You’re so special!”

 Psychopaths are very good at making people feel special.
 They build up your self-esteem to get your defenses down and exploit you later on.

-So the black guy, Chris, is facing the old, twenty-something conundrum: He has to meet his girlfriend’s family AND IMPRESS THEM.
+So the black guy, Chris, is facing the old, twenty-something dilemma: He has to meet his girlfriend’s family AND IMPRESS THEM.

 But he needn’t worry, because her father “would’ve voted for Obama for a third term if he could.”